 Responsibilities in Libraries

-2 Court opinions establishing a right to receive information in a public library include Board of Education. v.
+2 Court opinions establishing a right to receive information in a public library include Board of Education v.
 Pico, 457 U.S. 853 (1982); Kreimer v.
 Bureau of Police for the Town of Morristown, 958 F.2d 1242 (3d Cir.
 1992); and Reno v.
 American Civil Liberties Union, 117 S.Ct.
 2329, 138 L.Ed.2d 874 (1997).

-Adopted June 19, 2002, by the ALA Council; amended on July 1, 2014.
+Adopted June 19, 2002, by the ALA Council; amended July 1, 2014; and June 24, 2019.